 Day - 11

 Location: Greater Kruger National Park - Set off early for a drive to Greater Kruger National Park, arriving just in time for lunch.
 The afternoon and evening will be spent in a neighbouring game reserve searching for game by spotlight.
 Keep your eyes peeled from your 4WD vehicle for a glimpse of some of the elusive animals operating after dark, like the African civet.
-After the game drive, return to your intimate lodge tucked away in the park.
-It faces a waterhole and has a view of the bush and the Drakensberg Mountains, as well as a swimming pool and an inviting bar.
+After the game drive, return to your intimate lodge facing a waterhole and the Drakensberg Mountains, as well as a swimming pool and sunset viewing deck.

 Day - 12